Your Ultimate Guide to Clare Valley

 The Riesling Trail starts in Auburn, meandering through stunning landscapes and a handful of little towns, before ending in Barinia.
 You can start anywhere along the trail making it super accessible, wherever you’re staying.
 If you don’t have your own bike with you, no problem, there are a few locations to hire a bike from.
 Spend the night at Clare Country Club, in the little town of Clare, the heart and soul of the wine region, and grab your hire bike from the hotel too.

 As far as Australian wine regions go, Clare Valley doesn’t produce the most wine.
 In fact, the wine region produces around 1.3% of the nation’s total.
 However, what you will find is that the region has an incredible reputation for its wine.
 One of Australia’s oldest wine regions, Clare Valley is home to winemakers well known for their skill and innovation.
 You’ll find Clare Valley wine in restaurants and shops internationally.

 Get a taste of the region by sampling a few reds and whites at a handful of local cellar doors.
 There’s an abundance to choose from, but here are a few you might like to check out.
+Head out from your Clare Valley accommodation and spend the day amongst the vines.
 Don’t forget, you can reach a handful of wineries by bike, on your trip along the Riesling Trail!